Whether you’re planning a family holiday to Shropshire or just passing through, make time for one of these exciting days out in the region.

 Acton Scott Historic Working Farm

 The Actons are one of those fabled Shropshire families who have held the same estate for years.
 In their case, close to 900 years.
-Tom Acton established Acton Scott Historic Working Farm (reopening in August) in his family’s home farm buildings in the 1970s, with the intention of preserving 19th century farming practices increasingly lost to modern machinery.
+Tom Acton established Acton Scott Historic Working Farm in his family’s home farm buildings in the 1970s, with the intention of preserving 19th century farming practices increasingly lost to modern machinery.

 This 23-acre upland farm, about four miles south of Church Stretton, is now a popular visitor attraction (featured on BBC2’s Victorian Farm and Ben Fogle’s Escape in Time) where heavy horses work the land and you can pat Tamworth pigs, Shropshire sheep and Longhorn and Shorthorn cows – the ‘traditional’ livestock that someone farming in south Shropshire between around 1870–1920 would recognise.
 Acton Scott also nurtures the skills of yesteryears: a blacksmith, wheelwright and farrier make daily visits and demonstrations during open season.

 And if you fancy learning a new skill yourself, look for hands-on rural trade and craft courses in disciplines as varied as ploughing, coracle making, stick-carving and whittling, baking and loom-weaving.
 The gift shop contains an admirable collection of locally produced items, including handmade lace, eggs, beeswax products and honey.

 A ride on the SVR is ideal when you need to please several generations of the same family, offering as gentle or action-packed an adventure as you choose.